 Example-13.
 A cylindrical pencil is sharpened to produce a perfect cone at one end with no over all loss of its length.
 The diameter of the pencil is 1cm and the length of the conical portion is 2cm.
 Calculate the volume of the peels.
-Give your answer correct
+Give your answer correct to two places

-Solution : Diameter of the pencil = 1cm
+Solution : Diameter of the pencil = 1 cm